 Encryption and tunneling methods in the VPN

-To ensure the confidentiality, integrity, and authenticity of the data transmitted via the virtual private network, tunneling methods are used.
+To ensure the confidentiality, integrity, and authenticity of the data transmitted via the virtual private network, tunneling methods are used At the time of using a VPN, you remain anonymous.
 The connections of the various participants within the VPN are tap-proof and tamper-proof despite the public Internet as a transport medium.

 There are different methods and techniques for encryption.
 Internet Protocol Security (IPsec) with Encapsulating Security Payload (ESP) has established itself as a kind of standard for virtual private networks.
 Much of today’s VPNs are based on this encryption method.
 IPsec clients for the end devices are available for many different operating systems such as Microsoft Windows, Apple macOS or Linux.